If you have a cat with chronic kidney disease (CKD) it can all be a bit daunting at first, not just for your feline friend but you too!

 And thats not all, take a look at what some of our customers have said about the Kidney Vitalize Chews:

 “I am so happy to have found your Kidney-Vitalize Chews.
 My 15 year old cat Cagney was losing weight and had his blood tested.
 It showed he was in the beginning stages of kidney disease.
 My vet suggested changing his diet to a prescription kidney friendly one.
-I had also seen your product advertised on Facebook.
-I ordered a jar and Cagney loved it and actually gave him his appetite back.
-I just had his blood tested 4 days ago and his numbers have improved tremendously and he gained almost two pounds!
-I am so happy with the results and will continue to use your product.
-Thank you also for all the information you share on your emails and Facebook.”
+I had also seen your product advertised on social media.
+I ordered a jar and Cagney loved it and it seems to have given him his appetite back.”

 - Nancy H